astralway/webindex/docs/install.md

     ./bin/webindex copy 2015-18 7-8 /cc/data/b

-## Initialize and start the webindex Fluo application
+## Initialize the webindex Fluo application

 After copying data into HDFS, run the following to initialize and start the webindex Fluo application.